UFAL-DSG/django-crowdflower-annotations/README.rst

    `Update Price` action in the `Dialogues` admin view.

 4. Order your units through the Crowdflower web interface.
-You want to set the price for each job the same as what the title specifies.
+You want to set the price for each job according to what the title specifies.
+By default, the title says `price level K` where `K` is one tenth of the calculated job price.

-   **Update**: Crowdflower requires that the jobs don't specify the price in their title.
-Therefore, you should change the title before ordering the job.
-A good option is writing

-    Dialogue transcription – price level K

-   instead of

-    Dialogue transcription – K0 cents.

-5. If fully annotated transcription elements are desired also for gold units, fire gold hooks (an option in the main menu) when finished with the job, just in case the job_complete webhook from CrowdFlower did not fire automatically.

-..
-TODO: update the instruction above.

 =======================